Follow the North Star

 By Kevin Cronin

-To find the North Star, look for a bright star in the northern sky.
-Or if you recognize the larger Big Dipper first, find the furthest bottom star of the Big Dipper cup and trace a line in the sky to the rim star and go further into the night sky.
-That line will lead you to the North Star, the tip of the handle for the Drinking Goard.
+To find the North Star, look for the Big Dipper in the northern sky.
+Trace a line from the bottom star of the Big Dipper's cup through the rim star and extend it further.
+This line points to the North Star, the tip of the Little Dipper's handle.

-Why does the North Star appear not to move?
+Why does the North Star seem to stay still?
 It’s all about location.
-If you were located on the Earth’s equator, or midpoint between the North and South Pole, the North Star would appear just over the Earth’s horizon.
-If you were at the North Pole, the North Star would be directly overhead.
-It would appear to never move in location, an ideal navigating tool.
+If you were at the Earth’s equator, the North Star would appear just over the horizon.
+At the North Pole, it would be directly overhead.
+This makes it an ideal navigation tool because it seems to never move.

-As a result, the North Star doesn’t just help you find north, but by estimating the star’s height in the sky you can identify your location on Earth, terribly valuable information if you are the Viking, Eric the Red in 980, native Americans, Ferdinand Magellan in 1519 or Christopher Columbus in 1492.
+Not only does the North Star help you find north, but its height in the sky can help determine your location on Earth.
+This was incredibly valuable information for explorers like the Viking Eric the Red in 980, Native Americans, Ferdinand Magellan in 1519, and Christopher Columbus in 1492.

-Do you want to head North?
-Follow the “Drinking Goard.”
+Want to head north?
+Follow the "Drinking Gourd."